 CBD does not have a high risk for addiction.
 Also, it does not contain any of the psychoactive properties that THC, opioids, alcohol, and other substances do.
 However, more studies need to be conducted in order to determine CBD’s potential benefit against drug and alcohol addiction.1,2,6,7,8

 CBD tends to be a non-toxic compound and individuals generally tolerate it very well.
 However, there is the possibility of experiencing side effects, although they are normally mild due to CBD's lack of a psychoactive component.
 Some possible side effects of CBD oil include drowsiness, decreased appetite, dry mouth, increased liver enzymes, nausea, diarrhea, and rash.
 Typically, CBD oil is a safe product that rarely causes toxicity.7,9,10

 Cannabis has been in legal turmoil for the better part of a century, so there are still many stigmas in place when it comes to using cannabis for wellness.
 Because full spectrum hemp-derived CBD oil contains trace amounts of THC, they can flag positive on a drug test.
 This makes it risky for those who are in positions to be drug tested to try CBD oil.

 Many think they can get around this by using THC-free products, like broad spectrum CBD or CBD isolates.
 However, some drug tests cannot tell the difference between the two compounds.
-So not only are these products not as effective as full spectrum CBD oil, they can still show up on a drug test as THC positive.
+So not only are these products not as effective as full spectrum CBD oil and full spectrum CBD gummies, but they can also still show up on a drug test as THC positive.